andyatkinson/andyatkinson.github.io/elasticsearch.md

 Elasticsearch has an HTTP API.
 That means HTTP verbs like `POST`, `PUT`, `GET` and `DELETE` are mapped to concepts like creating, updating, searching and deleting things.

 Elasticsearch also supports a bulk API that can be used to create and delete multiple documents.

+### App Development Concerns

+If the application provides explicit mappings for an index, *do not* create the indices manually but create them via the application so that they have the correct mapping types.

 ### Create Index